-Dr. Phillip Drew has recently joined the faculty of Law as our Assistant Dean, Juris Doctor and Graduate Legal Studies.
-Phil is well known to Queen’s Law.
-He is a graduate of Queen’s Law (JD ‘00 & LL.M. ’12), and has been teaching International Humanitarian Law for the Queen’s Global Law Program since 2012.
-He is also the founding Director of the Queen’s Specialized Program in International Law and Politics for undergrads at the Bader International Study Centre at Herstmonceux Castle.
+Dr. Phillip Drew joined the Faculty of Law as Assistant Dean, Juris Doctor and Graduate Legal Studies in January 2020.
+A graduate of Queen’s Law (JD ‘00 & LL.M. ’12), Phil returned to Queen’s from the Australian National University College of Law, where he was an Associate Professor and a member of the Centre for Military and Security Law.
+He is the founding Director of the Queen’s Specialized Program in International Law and Politics for undergrads, and has been teaching the Law of Armed Conflict for the Queen’s International Law Program at the Bader International Studies Centre since 2012.

-Phil served in the Canadian Armed Forces for 31 years before moving into academia.
-During the first half of his military career he was as an Intelligence Officer – serving in the Middle East during the first Gulf War, and in Rwanda in 1994-95.
-He spent the latter half of his military career as a lawyer in the Office of the Judge Advocate General, including a five-year assignment as the Legal Advisor to the Canadian Pacific Fleet.
-He is a senior consultant with the United Nations Office on Drugs and Crime, where he works primarily in areas of Maritime Security and Counter-Piracy, and is currently the only lawyer in the world who is certified as a Qualified Expert by the Organization for the Prohibition of Chemical Weapons.
+Phil brings a mix of professional and academic experience to the position.
+A graduate of the Canadian Army Command and Staff College, he served in the Canadian Forces for thirty-one years before retiring in 2014.
+An Intelligence Officer during the first half of his career, he was operationally deployed to the first Gulf War, Rwanda and on several other missions.
+After completing his JD at Queen’s he continued his career as a military lawyer.
+He was the Legal Advisor to the Canadian Pacific Fleet for five years, during which time he was deployed on counter-piracy and counter-terror operations in the Indian Ocean region.
+Following his departure from the military Phil was appointed as a senior consultant with the United Nations Office on Drugs and Crime, where he worked primarily in areas of Maritime Security and Counter-Piracy operations.
+Notably, Phil is also the only lawyer in the world who is certified as a Qualified Expert by the Organization for the Prohibition of Chemical Weapons.